 Note that the validity of asymmetric jurisdiction clauses was confirmed by the High Court of England and Wales recently (Commerzbank Aktiengesellschaft v Liquimar Tankers Management Inc., Commerzbank Aktiengesellschaft v Pauline Shipping Limited Liquimar Tankers Management Inc. [2017] EWHC 161 (Comm); 2017 WL 00430746).
 However, the reasoning by the judge in this case was largely based on the Recast Brussels Regulation (Regulation 1215/2012/EU), to which the UK is subject (Hong Kong is not).
 As a result, it remains unclear whether such clauses will be upheld by the Hong Kong courts.
-In any event, asymmetric jurisdiction clauses are rare in Hong Kong.

-32.In your jurisdiction, would the courts give effect to Standard clause, Jurisdiction: Cross-border, Option 3 of clause 1.1, where the parties set out a reciprocal agreement to bring proceedings in the court wherever the defendant is domiciled?
+32. In your jurisdiction, would the courts give effect to Standard clause, Jurisdiction: Cross-border, Option 3 of clause 1.1, where the parties set out a reciprocal agreement to bring proceedings in the court wherever the defendant is domiciled?